cflee/sloca-checker/README.md

 Place the input JSON file in the your working directory.
 Run the `slocachecker.SlocaChecker` class with a single argument, the input file's filename.

 See the included `test-sample.json` for a complete example.

+You should be able to run these tests against your OpenShift gear, but keep in mind the 4-minute connection timeout by their reverse proxy.
+The connection timeout in this application's HTTP client has been raised to 4 minutes.

 ## Dependencies